BootcampersCollective/Coders-Workshop/01-16-2019/README.md

 [level 3](https://repl.it/@andy_young/FizzBuzz-PY-3) :neckbeard:

-*Extra Challenge: Complete any of the above problems without using the modulus (%) operator...
+\*Hard Mode: Complete any of the above problems without using the modulus (%) operator

+\**Extra Challenge: Complete either of the level three problems using recursion

 ---